THERMOSTATS/RVA/README.md

 You can highlight gene sets (like disease related genes from a Disease vs Healthy comparison).
 &nbsp;

-The gene set to be highlighted in the volcano plot can be specified in two ways:
+The gene set to be highlighted in the volcano plot can be spesified in two ways:
 &nbsp;

 **1.** A summary statistics table with the highlighted genes as row names (the gene name format needs to be consistent with the main summary statistics table).
 For example, this summary statistics table could be the statistical analysis output from a Disease vs Healthy comparison (only containing the subsetted significant genes).